 Quality content is the future of long-term search engine optimization (SEO) because it includes:

 - Links to other online resources

 - Links to other areas of your website

 The strategy part of this scenario also is crucial to successful inbound websites — because it means you’re offering a targeted message to a targeted audience.
 That’s why inbound marketing professionals do keyword research before they even write the content for a new website.

 An inbound marketing website has greater lead conversion.

 Because inbound marketing websites feature content that is specific and useful for visitors to check out, visitors learn more about the topic they’re researching, discover more about your business and oftentimes visit the website multiple times.
 This is the ideal scenario for any business because it likely leads to sales and repeat customers.

 Inbound websites are focused and purposeful at all times because the website nurtures the visitor at every stage of the buying cycle.
 In other words, an inbound site has a conversion opportunity on every page.

 Properly executed Inbound Marketing tactics are 10 times more effective for lead conversion compared to outbound methods.

-They have marketing automation baked in.
+An inbound marketing website has automation baked in.